 Schedule F1 – Key Personnel

-The Tenderer is to provide the following in relation to its key personnel for this Tender [delete or amend as applicable for the particular tender]:
+The Tenderer is to provide the following in relation to its key personnel for this Tender

 (a) Details of key personnel and their roles/functions, experience and capability in the performance of similar scope.
 List demonstrated experience and ability to respond to problems and performance issues.
 This is required for the following key personnel: